Considerations for optimizing photometric classification of supernovae from the Rubin Observatory: Dataset

 The \plasticc\ \citep{allam2018photometric,PLASTICCTeam2019} dataset consists of simulations of $18$ different classes of transients and variable stars.
 It contains three-year-long light curves of $3.5$ millions events observed in the LSST $ugrizy$ passbands, as well as their host-galaxy photometric redshifts and uncertainties.
 Although the simulations included realistic observing conditions, the observing strategy used\footnote{Simulation \texttt{minion\_1016}: \url{https://docushare.lsst.org/docushare/dsweb/View/Collection-4604}} is now outdated \citep{Jones2020}. \plasticc\ mimicked future LSST observations in two survey modes: the Wide-Fast-Deep (WFD) survey, which covers almost half the sky and was used for $99\%$ of the events, and the Deep-Drilling-Fields (DDF) survey, small patches of the sky with more frequent and deeper observations that have smaller flux uncertainties.

-The simulations were divided into a non-representative spectroscopically-confirmed training set biased towards nearby (mean redshift $\sim 0.3$), brighter events and which is $0.2\%$ of the size of the test set.
+The simulations were divided into a non-representative spectroscopically-confirmed training set biased towards brighter events, and which is $0.2\%$ of the size of the test set.
 The training set was much smaller, to mimic the data that will be available at the start of LSST science operations from current and near-term spectroscopic surveys.
-The unblinded dataset is available in \citet{PLASTICCTeam2019}, the model libraries are presented in \citet{PLAsTiCCModelers2019}, and more details about the simulations and models are given in \citet{Kessler2019}.
-Table \ref{tab:Summary-objs-used} shows a breakdown of the numbers of SNe in each class used in this work.
+In particular, the training set was loosely modeled on the magnitude-limited 4-metre Multi-Object Spectroscopic Telescope Time Domain Extragalactic Survey \citep{Swann2019}, resulting in a sample with a mean redshift $\sim0.3$.
+The unblinded dataset is available in \citet{PLASTICCTeam2019}, the model libraries are presented in \citet{PLAsTiCCModelers2019}, and more details about the models and simulations, including the description of the training set, host-galaxy photometric redshifts and their uncertainties, are given in \citet{Kessler2019}.
+In this work we provide observing strategy recommendations to improve photometric classification of SNe in particular, so we restrict ourselves to the \mbox{\plasticc\ }classes SN Ia, SN Ibc, and SN II; Table \ref{tab:Summary-objs-used} shows a breakdown of the numbers of SNe in each class.